-- The mortality rate trend for nephritis, nephrotic syndrome, and nephrosis in ENC has increased by 33% over 13 years.
-The rate trends for RNC and NC have also increased, but not as much.
-In 2011 ENC's rate is 22% greater than RNC. - With age-adjustment, the rate of increase is the same for RNC and NC, but ENC is 15% greater than RNC, and 40% greater than the US rate trend. - The 13 year trend for non-White males is the highest and increasing the most rapidly.
-The trends for White males and White females are increasing but more slowly.
-The trend for non-White females is not reliable. - In 2011, the non-White rate was 136% greater than the White rate.
-Both the White rate and the non-White rate are increasing. - The racial disparity trend is decreasing but is unreliable.
+- The mortality rate trend for nephritis, nephrotic syndrome, and nephrosis in ENC has increased by 13% over 16 years.
+The rate trends for RNC and NC have also increased.
+In 2014 ENC's rate is 14% greater than RNC. - With age-adjustment, ENC is 8% greater than RNC, and 36% greater than the US rate trend, but the trends are not reliable. - The 16 year trend for non-White males is the highest.
+The trends for White males and White females are flat and they are not reliable.
+The trend for non-White females is moderately reliable. - In 2014, the non-White rate was 123% greater than the White rate.
+The White rate is flat but is unreliable, the non-White rate is decreasing. - The racial disparity trend is decreasing, the trend is moderately reliable.